-- i. abuse by those in positions of power or influence over the athlete;

 - ii. poor mental health;

 - iii. homesickness; eating disorders;

 - iv. addiction;

 - v. self-harm: and

 - vi. other conditions that may manifest themselves.

 The workforce and those of our partners must put the needs of these children first and always remember that anyone who is not yet 18 is a child first, athlete second.
 Sexual, physical, and emotional maltreatment is never acceptable on any of our programmes.